US classes form ties with Thai Pun Pun Center

 Seniors discuss sustainability with Field Instructor Greg Pettys

-Graham Lee, Contributing Writer
+Graham Lee, Projects Editor

 When Where There Be Dragons (WTBD) Field Instructor Greg Pettys met with Upper School classes over Zoom on January 18, he described seed saving, wildlife conservation, and sustainability at the Pun Pun Center for Self-Reliance in Thailand.
 Students gained the opportunity to hear from Mr. Pettys through the Global Speaker Series, a virtual discussion board that brings awareness to cultures and lifestyles around the world.